 Step 1: Launch the Design Suite template

 In PSIM, go to Design Suites >> Motor Control Design Suite, and select PMSM (IPM) Drive (JMAG‐

 RT).
 Choose the folder to unpack the files.
-The template will be loaded to PSIM as shown below.
+PSIM will load the template as shown below.

-The Input Parameter Panel of the template and the PMSM block in the JMAG‐RT model are highlighted in red.
+The red boxes highlight the Input Parameter Panel of the template and the PMSM block in the JMAG‐RT model.
 The advanced Speed Control block (also highlighted in red) includes MTPA, field weakening, and MTPV control all in one.

 Step 2: Load the JMAG‐RT model file

 Double click on the PMSM block.
 The following dialog menu will appear:

 Click on the Browse button (highlighted in red above).
 Select and load the correct JMAG‐RT file for the 100‐kW PMSM, as shown below:

 For this JMAG‐RT model, the spatial harmonics model is available.
 Set the Accuracy Type to Spatial Harmonics to take into account the Spatial-Harmonics-Effect.

 Step 3: Enter system parameters